ceisenach/torchkit/README.md

 # Torchkit

 This repository contains a collection (or kit) of tools for Deep RL built with PyTorch.
 They include

+ - an autodifferentiation wrapper around PyTorch for vector valued functions
+ - efficient implementations of TRPO and natural policy gradient for high dimensional action spaces
  - running batches of RL experiments
  - creating pretty plots using seaborn
- - an autodifferentiation wrapper around PyTorch for vector valued functions
  - some additional RL environments

 ## Related Publications